“The past is a great place and I don’t want to erase it or to regret it, but I don’t want to be its prisoner either.” – Mick Jagger

 One day, it hits you.
-Hard.
-You realize that you wish you had done things differently.
-Missed opportunities … bad decisions … mixed-up priorities … mistakes that resulted in life’s biggest regrets.
+You wish you had done things differently in life.
+You think about all of the missed opportunities, bad decisions, mixed-up priorities, and the mistakes that resulted in your biggest regrets.
 Some weigh heavier than others, but regret can be a tricky piece of emotional baggage to carry around.

 Regret can be a complicated feeling to process because it is multi-pronged.
 It can intertwine sorrow, disappointment, anger and guilt.
 As if that weren’t enough, regret is a self-directed emotional reaction – and we are often our own worst critics, harshest judges and worst enemies.